Workbook Health # 1

 She seeks out information on hypertension and cholesterol.
 She learns about the other health risk factors and how they play a part in developing diseases.

 Because problems already exist she can join the e-program for coaching and mentoring.
-This would allow her to address the immediate problems.
+This would allow her to address the immediate problems and self-care at home.

 Mrs X can now look forward to a favourable response from her physician as she takes control and not him.